 Custom Policy Checks

 Custom Policy Checks allow you to enforce compliance for a wide array of security, code standards, data quality, and other policies using Python scripts.
-This feature expands the capabilities of Policy Checks and allows all Liquibase Pro users who write Python scripts to create nearly any check for their workflow.
+In addition to Policy Checks built into Liquibase Pro, you can use Custom Policy Cheks to write Python scripts to create nearly any check tailored for your workflow.

 Uses